bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:03:05

-So, Jose Femenas Canoelo, that's probably a severe mispronunciation of his name, but Spanish developer Jose Femenas Canoelo, he also believes so.
+So, Jose Femenias Canuelo, that's probably a severe mispronunciation of his name, but Spanish developer Jose Femenias Canuelo, he also believes so.
 He believes Bitcoin would benefit from an account system.
 It's called Easypaysy, which is short for Easy Payment System, I think.
-Easypaysy, And that's what we're going to discuss today.
+Easypaysy, and that's what we're going to discuss today.

 Sjors: 00:03:33